TOPAY-FOUNDATION/TOPAY_Z512/README.md

 # topayz512 Monorepo

 **topayz512** is a multi-language reference implementation of a post-quantum 512-bit encryption library.
-It includes idiomatic SDKs in Rust, Go, and JavaScript/TypeScript.
+It includes idiomatic SDKs in Rust, Go, and JavaScript/TypeScript with support for Key Encapsulation Mechanism (KEM), cryptographic hashing, and key pair generation.

 ## Repository Structure